Profile

 Kate is regularly instructed to prosecute by the Counter Terrorism Division and has extensive experience in dealing with extremely complex and sensitive matters of disclosure.
 She conducts prosecutions alone as well as being led.
 She is also familiar with advising on how to shape difficult cases and in particular on the use of the Electronic Presentation of Evidence to assist a jury’s understanding of the case.

-Kate has appeared in Courts Martial in Germany.
-She also regularly advises in criminal cases where jurisdictional issues arise from evidence gathered abroad.
+Kate regularly advises in criminal cases where jurisdictional issues arise from evidence gathered abroad.
+She also has experience of Courts Martial prosecutions abroad.

 Kate has advised individuals involved in the police enquiries into practices at News International and has been frequently instructed by publishing companies to assess video material for potential defamation claims.
 Kate has lectured on the topic of how the media can influence legal